r-lib/styler/README.md

 ```

 This installs pre-commit and performs some other set-up tasks.
 If you
-want more control over the installation, see
+don’t want to use conda, see `vignette("manual-installation")` for
-`vignette("manual-installation")`.
+alternative installation methods.

 # Usage